How This Service Fits Longview And East Texas Projects

 The schedule is managed as a full project system, not as isolated work lists by trade.
 That means package-release dates, long lead materials, owner decisions, and handoff expectations are all tracked together.
 When the project team works from one shared sequence, it becomes much easier to protect the critical path and make timely decisions before momentum is lost.

-• Sequence utility-intensive work so specialty scopes do not disrupt the broader schedule
+- Sequence utility-intensive work — MEP rough-in, medical gas if applicable, life-safety systems — so specialty scopes do not conflict with each other or disrupt the broader schedule that the provider's opening announcement depends on

 East Texas Planning Factors